+s.
+214B Part 12A - Local Government Board

-- (j) the election of councillors of a municipal area; - (k) the total numbers of persons to be elected as councillors of a municipal area or in respect of each electoral district; - (l) any other factor; - (m) any matter referred to it by the Minister.
+(j) the election of councillors of a municipal area;

+(k) the total numbers of persons to be elected as councillors of a municipal area or in respect of each electoral district;

+(1) any other factor;

+(m) any matter referred to it by the Minister.

 214B.
 Supplementary review

-- (1) The Board may recommend to the Minister that a supplementary review of a council be carried out to follow up on any matter arising from a general review.
+(1) a supplementary review of a council be carried out to follow up on any matter arising from a general review.

-- (2) The Minister may
+(2)

-- (a) accept the recommendation; or
+(a) accept the recommendation; or

-- (b) refuse to accept the recommendation.
+(b) refuse to accept the recommendation.